anyars-encarta/custom-modal-popup/README.md

   <h3><b>Custom Popup</b></h3>

-This is a custom pop up app.
+This is a custom pop up app to illustrate the easier implementation of popup windows.

 </div>